Level 1 – Foundation Phase

 Option: Partial range or slower tempo

-Focus on continuous, controlled movement, not speed.
+Focus on continuous, steady movement, not speed.

 Cool-Down & Breathing